grp/HACKERLANG/README.md

 # HACKERLANG

-HACKERLANG is a cool language for HACKERs.
+HACKERLANG is a language for HACKERs.

 ## Syntax